Last week, I shared this screenshot about making passive income from Pinterest which seems to have gotten some attention:

-And here’s the thing – I usually share lead inquiry forms on my instagram because I help wedding pros get leads from Pinterest.
+And here’s the thing – I usually share lead inquiry forms on my Instagram because I help service-based businesses get leads from Pinterest.
 It’s what I do and I do it well.
 But when I shared the above screenshot, I was shocked at the response I got!
-So let’s talk about it.
+So if one of your business goals this year is to make more passive income from Pinterest, let’s talk about it!

 What is Pinterest’s Role in Your Marketing Strategy?

 Pinterest is one small (but mighty!) part of your marketing strategy.
-This is why in my more complete marketing packages, I include content creation.
+This is why I always recommend my Pinterest marketing clients add blogging services to their package (they score a bit of a discount for combining the two – contact me here if you’d like to chat about it!).
 Pinterest works better for you when you are creating content because it loves fresh “pins”.
-Although it will settle for a new image and old url, when you share a new image that leads to a new post – well that content gets pushed to the top of the pile.
+Although it will settle for a new image and old URL, when you share a new image that leads to a new post that content gets pushed to the top of the pile.

 Pinterest can’t get you new clients or passive income sales.
 Yikes.
 Yup.
 I stand by that.
 All Pinterest can do is:

 - Increase brand recognition (and show you as an expert in your field)

 - Drive traffic (qualified leads searching for what you are looking for) to your website

 And it’s only doing these two things IF you are using the platform correctly.
 Once you have established a solid Pinterest strategy (or just hired me to do it, hello!), you will see a serious increase in traffic/interest.
 But here’s the thing, it’s not Pinterest’s job to close the deal.

 So how can you be making passive income from Pinterest?

 Can you really make passive income from Pinterest?